-5.1 A City of dynamic and distinctive retail precincts

-5.2 A prosperous City that connects and grows business

-5.3 A City where arts, culture and creative expression is part of everyday life
+- 5.1 A City of dynamic and distinctive retail precincts - 5.2 A prosperous City that connects and grows business - 5.3 A City where arts, culture and creative expression is part of everyday life

-Measure 2016/17 2017/18 2018/19 2019/20 2020/21 Target 2020/21 Visitors to the City of Port Phillip 3.5 mil 3.7 mil 4.3 mil No data No data 3.5 mil Data is not available due to COVID-19 restrictions.
-Residents who agree they have the opportunity to participate in affordable local community events and activities 95 % 90 % 84 % 91 % 67% >92 % Residents who agree Port Phillip has a culture of creativity 94 % 90 % 85 % 90 % 70 % >95 %

-Results from the annual satisfaction survey of residents conducted in February 2021.
-The rolling number of restrictions as a result of COVID-19 and the impact this has had on local community events, activities and creative endeavours, is likely to have played a factor in influencing this perception.
+Outcome indicators Measure 2016/17 2017/18 2018/19 2019/20 2020/21 Target 2020/21 Visitors to the City of Port Phillip 3.5 mil 3.7 mil 4.3 mil No data No data 3.5 mi Data is not available due to COVID-19 restrictions.
+Residents who agree they have the opportunity to participate in affordable local community events and activities 95 % 90 % 84 % 91% 67 % >92 % Residents who agree Port Phillip has a culture of creativity 94 % 90 % 85 % 90 % 70 % >95 % a result of COVID-19 and the impact this has had on local community events, activities and creative endeavours, is likely to

 - The delivery of the Art and Soul Creative and Prosperous City Strategy 2018-22 to create a thriving social, cultural, and economic future for Port Phillip.
-Council has worked to invest and support the creative industries, deliver a concentrated placemaking effort, strengthen the creative industries of South Melbourne and Fishermans Bend, increase access to affordable spaces and funding for local creative industries, and plan for adequate employment opportunities in the creative industries. - The launch of the Renew Fitzroy Street Project in collaboration with the Fitzroy Street Business Association.
+Council has worked to invest and support the creative industries, deliver a concentrated placemaking effort, strengthen the creative industries of South Melbourne and Fishermans Bend, increase access to affordable spaces and funding for local creative industries, and plan for adequate employment opportunities in the creative industries - The launch of the Renew Fitzroy Street Project in collaboration with the Fitzroy Street Business Association.
 Designed to lease vacant shop fronts to new and emerging creatives and retailers, Renew Fitzroy Street launched 2 March 2021 and since then has reactivated seven vacant shops with 12 creative start-ups, attracting new visitors and businesses and breathing new life to the Street.
 In March 2021, four shops with seven creatives were launched as part of the program and in June 2021, another three shops with five creative start-ups joined the program.
 Creative start-ups are creative entrepreneurs or collectives of creative people, trialling their business ideas in a retail or gallery setting.
 These range from plant stylists, muralists, fibre artists, mixed arts, hand-made soap, light and projection artists, ceramic artists, and vintage furniture. - A series of short films were produced to promote, highlight and celebrate our many local neighbourhoods. - The Live Love Local campaign was developed to support the community through economic, social, and cultural recovery. - An outdoor dining and entertaining program was launched to incorporate business parklets, community parklets, laneway closures and foreshore activations across the City. - South Melbourne Market launched a new online shopping and home delivery service - South Melbourne Market Direct.
 The online shopping platform of market fresh products allows shoppers to support our wonderful traders, particularly during lockdowns. - A range of grants to support recovery were funded including the Cultural Development Fund, Local Festivals Fund and Love My Place. - The St Kilda Film and Yaluk-ut Weelam Ngargee Festivals 2021 were presented in hybrid formats, subsequently reaching far wider audiences.